kethort/esp32-cnc-mpg-handwheel-conversion-mach4/README.md

 6. This wizard is currently in beta and it's not recommended to run the Wizard while Mach4 is enabled.

    The wizard can be accessed by opening the Wizard launcher in the Mach4 file menu.
-(Wizard->Select Wizard->MPGWiz.
+(Wizard->Select Wizard->MPGWiz)

 <p align="center">
   <img src="/img/wizard.PNG" width="300"/>